hengrv/biggmarket/docs/features.md

 ### F3.2 Swipes for Items should be stored in database.
-* Item Swipes are stored in database, and can be seen by admins, including the Users involved, and date.
+* Item Swipes are stored in database, and can be seen by admins, including the Users involved, and date of occurrence.

   Please see: